 “We all really basically have a lot of magic … it’s only those of us that choose to accept it that really understand it.” — Stevie Nicks

-Whatever constitutes the ethereal nature of ‘star power’, Stevie Nicks has it in spades.
-The acclaimed singer is not only the first female double Rock and Roll Hall of Famer, but she’s also insanely likeable.
-Far removed from the ego-driven machismo of seventies rock standards, Nicks operates, both in and outside Fleetwood Mac, with a relatable and connected presence.
+Whatever constitutes the ethereal nature of ‘star power’, Stevie Nicks has it in proverbial bucket loads.
+The acclaimed singer is not only the first female double Rock and Roll Hall of Famer, a marvellous feat if ever there was one, but she’s also insanely likeable.
+Far removed from the ego-driven machismo of seventies rock standards, Nicks operates, both in and outside Fleetwood Mac, with a relatable and connected presence, the kind that confirms she may have star power but also a heart too.
 Connected both with the music and lyrics she is singing but the audience that is watching or listening to her.
 It feels as if Nicks is never undervaluing her experience as a rock goddess.

 It’s not easy to pick up another’s song and make it your own.
 In fact, to do it with sincerity and originality is one of the most tremendously difficult tasks in all of music.
 But, somehow, no matter the artist or genre or style, Nicks grabs the song by the scruff of the neck, drapes it in lace, flashes a splash of gold dust and poof!
 Suddenly the song is as much a part of her canon as ‘Landslide’, ‘Rhiannon’ or ‘Stop Dreaggin’ My Heart Around’.